-This Bacteria Causes Pain, Bloating and Diarrhea
+A Bacteria that Causes Pain, Bloating, and Diarrhea

 - This bacteria is normally contracted during childhood.
 It’s during this stage that we’re most vulnerable to bacteria and infections.

-- It’s transmitted by person to person contact and through contaminated water and food.
+- It’s transmitted by person-to-person contact and through contaminated water and food.

 If you already suffer from digestive problems, your doctor may suggest an endoscopy to examine the lining of your stomach.